Iconic Character, Forgotten Title

 - On a related note, most people know that famous Vince Guaraldi jazz piece only as "The Charlie Brown Theme".
 Its actual title is "Linus and Lucy".

-- The irony of that is there's a Guaraldi song actually called "Charlie Brown Theme" and it has been included on a number of albums (including the first one released in 1963), but it takes a while to find on the internet due to people confusing it with "Linus and Lucy", which was released on the same first album.
+- The irony of that is there's a Guaraldi song actually called "Charlie Brown Theme" (listen to it here) and it has been included on a number of albums (including the first one released in 1963), but it takes a while to find on the internet due to people confusing it with "Linus and Lucy", which was released on the same first album.

 - Caspar Milquetoast from The Timid Soul.
 "Milquetoast" has even entered the lexicon as a term for a weak, submissive person.

 - Both Bloom County and Outland were known for Opus, so the third comic strip with him became just Opus.

 - The comic strip Thimble Theater is hardly known today, but one of its characters, Popeye is quite well known, probably because he later got an animated series.

 - There are many who think the comic strip Blondie is called Dagwood, since he's become the main character rather than Blondie.

 - It was very common to refer to the N64 shooter Golden Eye 1997 as "Bond", "007", or "James Bond" in the 90s.
 Prior to the 2011 re-do, terminology had generally settled on "Goldeneye".